Paintedstork28/ap3-protocol/README.md

 4. That the user agent did not send more data than necessary
 5. That either party behaved honestly with what they received

 Enter AP3.
-When sensitive data is exchanged inside an A2A message — income, identity, budget, pricing - AP3 intercepts the payload, runs the required computation across encrypted inputs, and returns a verifiable result to the receiving agent.
+When sensitive data is exchanged inside an A2A message, such as income, identity, budget, pricing, AP3 intercepts the payload, runs the required computation across encrypted inputs, and returns a verifiable result to the receiving agent.
 The receiving agent gets what it needs to make a decision.
 It never gets the data itself.

 ## **AP3 can promise:**